zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 A “family heirloom” (heirloom) is something that be longs to your family that has been passed on, or given, from one generation to an other.
 Usually, it’s something that’s considered valuable.
 So, for examp le, if your grandfather had an expensive ring, or your grandmother had some nic e jewelry, that might be considered a family heirloom.
 Your grandmother gave  it to your mother, and your

 mother gives it to you, and you give it to your dau ghter, and so forth.
-Those are family heirlooms, valuable things, but sometimes ar e valuable not because they’re worth a lot of money; sometimes they’re val uable for what we might call “sentimental reasons,” and we’ll explain that in a second.
+Those are family heirlooms, valuable things, but sometimes are valuable not because they’re worth a lot of money; sometimes they’re val uable for what we might call “sentimental reasons,” and we’ll explain that in a second.

 Ivan says, “It’s not a family heirloom.
 It’s just a  clock that Grandpa had in his house.
 He didn’t mean for it to be passed down from  one generation to another.”
 Ivan says “Grandpa didn’t mean for it” – meaning he  wasn’t intending, he wasn’t planning for it – “to be passed down.”
 “To be passe d down” means to give one object, usually something that is old to someone yo unger than you are – to the next generation.
 For example, when I die, my microp hone that I use for podcasting will be passed down to one of my nieces and nephews.
 It’s going to become a family heirloom, I’m sure.

 “Generation” refers to a group of people who are bo rn at approximately the same time.
 In a family, a generation would be all of the  brothers and sisters in a family.
 Your father and mother are another generation, and your grandparents are another generation, and your nieces and nephews are  a younger generation.
 You have younger generations and older generations.
 Ivan says this clock was not meant “to be passed down from one generation to  another.”
 He says, “I don’t even know if it’s valuable or collectable.”
 “To be collectable” (collectable) is to be something that people want to own.
 Things that are collectible are usually things that are worth some money, that have some value.

 Ivan says, “These clocks could be a dime a dozen.”
 That expression, “a dime (dime) a dozen,” refers to something that is very c ommon, very popular, and therefore not worth a lot of money.
 A “dime” is 10 cents in American currency.
 A “dozen” is 12 of something.
-So, if you can buy 12 o f something for a dime, it’s probably not a very valuable item.
+So, if you can buy 12 of something for a dime, it’s probably not a very valuable item.
 We usually use t his expression to refer to things that are not rare – of which many have been made.

 Anne objects.
 She says, “But it’s valuable to me.
 I t has sentimental value.”
 “Sentimental (sentimental) value” refers to your em otional attachment to some object.
 It might not be worth anything to anyone el se.
 It might not be very valuable in itself, but it’s something that means s omething to you.
 So, the first love letter that your husband wrote you or the firs t rose that you gave your wife – these would be things that might have sentimental v alue.
 No one else is going to buy an old rose or a piece of paper that has a love  letter on it.
 These are things that are valuable to you.
 They have sentimental val ue.